lucacros/2324_Projet2A_PedaleGuitare/README.md

 We use AFE to adapt the voltage to the Codec = 2.83Vpp for a supply voltage of 3.3V.
 To find out if you need to fit an AFE, you need to measure the signal from your guitar.

+We have measured the maximum voltage output of a guitar to check if you need an AFE or not.

 <p align="center">
   <img src="https://github.com/lucacros/2324_Projet2A_PedaleGuitare/blob/Hardware-Section/img/att.ZSk6oNu2TNIRMZUWemjoR3e5RhZ518ov_QuzrdiQLX0.jpg" width="400" />
 </p>

 **<p align="center"> Guitar signal </p>**